znschaffer/chip-8/README.md

 # Chip-8 Emulator

-This project is a Chip-8 emulator written in C using SDL2 for graphics rendering.
+Chip-8 emulator written in C using SDL2 for graphics rendering.
 The emulator interprets Chip-8 ROMs, emulating the original Chip-8 system, including the CPU, memory, stack, and screen display.

 ## Features